How to Follow Up on a Job Application

 [Featured Image] Woman makes a phone call to follow up on her job application.

-When you're searching for a job, it can be exciting to come across a listing that seems like the perfect fit, but waiting to hear back from your potential employer can be challenging.
+When searching for a job, finding a listing that seems like the perfect fit can be exciting, but waiting to hear back from your potential employer can be challenging.
 If it’s been two weeks since you submitted your application and you haven’t heard back, consider following up.
 Use these tips to check in with your potential employer positively and respectfully.

 If you want to follow up on an application after passing some initial phases of the hiring process, check out these guides for following up with a recruiter or writing an interview follow-up email.